Skip to main content

 What are the symptoms of high cholesterol?

 High cholesterol doesn’t present any obvious symptoms.
 The only way to know if you’re at risk is to undergo a blood test.
-If Dr. Jones-Parks determines you’re at risk, she can make recommendations for treatment.
+If your provider at The Healthy Woman determines you’re at risk, she can make recommendations for treatment.

 What are the types of cholesterol?